GoldCode3/REST-API-SportsHi-Project/README.md

 - `local`: shell script that provides a number of useful commands for local development.
 In your terminal run `./local` to see the full list of commands; you will at least need to use the `up`, `down`, `python`, and `lint` commands.
 - `docker/local/`: directory containing files used by Docker for local development.
 - `components/`: directory containing some number of isolated source code directories, each of which would run in a distinct Docker container; in this example there is only one component, but multiple components are common for real world applications, such as a server combined with a reverse proxy.
-- `components/server/`: directory containing the source code for a server, in this example a [Django](https://www.djangoproject.com/) server; **you should only edit the files in this folder**.
+- `components/server/`: directory containing the source code for a server, in this example a [Django](https://www.djangoproject.com/) server using Python 3; **you should only edit the files in this folder**.

 ### About the Django server

 The Django server has been created for you in the `components/server/` directory.
 It includes a Django app called `notes` in `server/apps/notes/` that was generated using the Django CLI and has not been modified.
 The Django project files are in  `server/project/`.
 The server is already setup to connect with a PostgreSQL database, which is automatically created for you when you start the server using the command `./local up`.
 You can kill the server using `./local down`, which will also bring down the database and save its data.
 If you need to use the Django CLI, you can run commands using `./local django-admin ...` or `./local python ...`.
 For example, to update the database with your latest models you would run `./local python manage.py migrate`.
 Note that these commands will be running **inside** a Docker container where the working directory is `server/`, so there is no need to change your terminal's working directory - it is suggested that you keep the top level directory of this repository as your terminal's working directory.
-To lint your python code against the PEP 8 style guide run `./local lint`.
+To lint your Python code against the PEP 8 style guide run `./local lint`.

 ### Your task